johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.1 Flying the Traffic Pattern and Go-Arounds.md

 	5. Drifting from runway centerline (unless offsetting for conflicting traffic)
 	6. Forgetting checklist items (flaps, carb heat, cowl flaps)
 	7. Expecting CFI to fix a risky landing attempt (may not be possible!)
+	8. Expecting CFI to call for a go-around

 > [!youtube] Published by [@FlightATC](https://www.youtube.com/@FlightATC)
 > ![](https://www.youtube.com/watch?v=evE3WmYAvVY)

 ### Completion Standards
-Client must demonstrate proficiency at planning and flying pattern approaches and departures at towered airports, complying with AIM recommended procedures, and maintaining awareness of and proper spacing from other aircraft.
+Client must demonstrate proficiency at planning and flying pattern approaches and departures at towered airports, complying with [[AIM]] recommended procedures, and maintaining awareness of and proper spacing from other aircraft.

 > [!success]- Tolerances (Partial) from [[Private Pilot ACS|ACS]]
 > - Maintain traffic pattern altitude ±100 feet, and airspeed ±10 knots.